Ribbit King: Kero Kero King

-The gameplay follows a very similar formula as its sequel Ribbit King as it is a golf based game but uses a frog instead of the ball, allowing you to tweak the direction and height of the frog while also collection points throughout the courses.
-The frog is also able to jump off spider webs and jump to flies adding variance to the gameplay especially in versus mode.
-The are a total of 10 courses in the game with each game taking 10 rounds to complete and the person with the highest score wins.
+The gameplay follows a very similar formula as its sequel, as it is a golf based game but uses a frog instead of the ball, allowing you to tweak the direction and height of the frog while also collecting points throughout the courses.
+The frog is also able to jump off spider webs and jump to flies, adding variance to the gameplay.
+There are a total of 10 courses in the game, with each game taking 10 rounds to complete; the person with the highest score wins.